dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 2. Start a test blockchain (in deterministic mode: so it generates deterministic addresses based on a pre-defined mnemonic) with ganache-cli:
 ```
-ganache-cli --deterministic
+npx ganache-cli --deterministic

 ```
-Take the first account address listed and add it to a .env file under DEPLOYER_ADDRESS
+Take the first account address listed and add it to a .env file (assuming you are using [autoenv](https://github.com/kennethreitz/autoenv), alternatively export directly) under DEPLOYER_ADDRESS
 ```
 export DEPLOYER_ADDRESS=0x90f8bf6a479f320ead074411a4b0e7944ea8c9c1
 ```